As Data Scientist you are probably looking forward to getting one of the Best Laptops for Data Science and Data Analysis for your job right?

 The Apple MMGG2LL/A MacBook Air is not the latest and best laptop for a data scientist out there.
 This laptop is just for the beginners who are just getting started in the data science field or for those people who do some basic tasks in this field.

-The design of the MacBook Air hasn’t changed from a couple of years and the display hasn’t changed from last 7 years.
+The design of the MacBook Air hasn’t changed from a couple of years and the display hasn’t changed from the last 7 years.
 Yes, you read it right.
-It has same 13.3 Inch LED-backlit display with the resolution of 1440×900.
+It has the same 13.3 Inch LED-backlit display with the resolution of 1440×900.

 If you are looking for a laptop with a great display and perfect viewing angles, just scroll down the page because this laptop isn’t for you.
 The outdated display is just okay and viewing angles are pretty bad on this laptop.

 If display quality and viewing angles don’t bother you much, then you are good to go because there are few good things about this old MacBook Air.